Information Technology (IT) Project Management

 - Students may be required to take additional lower level prerequisite courses when comparable courses have not been completed within the past three (3) years.
 Prerequisite courses a student may be required to complete include: CIS1538C Hardware and Software I, CIS1648C Hardware and Software II, CNT12544C Introduction to Networks, and CTS2511 Excel.
 Prerequisite courses are not eligible for Financial Aid.

 An applicant may be accepted into the program upon receipt of official or unofficial transcripts which prove prior credits.
 Official or unofficial transcripts must be received no later than the sixth business day of the first term of enrollment in order to begin the program.
-A student will be withdrawn from the College if official transcripts are not received by the Friday of the thirteenth week of enrollment.
+A student will be withdrawn from the University if official transcripts are not received by the Friday of the thirteenth week of enrollment.
 In the event that acceptance was based on credits earned at multiple institutions, the official transcript from each institution must be received by the deadline.

 - Completion time is dependent on transfer credits accepted and the number of courses completed each term.